Adidas and Nike battle for soccer supremacy in World Cup year

-LONDON/BERLIN, March 10 With the soccer World Cup only three months away, Adidas and Nike are squaring up for a marketing battle to match the fierce on-field rivalry of nations like Brazil and Argentina.
+LONDON/BERLIN With the soccer World Cup only three months away, Adidas (ADSGn.DE) and Nike (NKE.N) are squaring up for a marketing battle to match the fierce on-field rivalry of nations like Brazil and Argentina.

 The sportswear giants dominate a soccer kit industry worth more than $5 billion annually.
 They vie for the title of market leader in the supply of hi-tech boots and jerseys to fans inspired by Argentine Lionel Messi, who wears Adidas, or new Brazilian idol Neymar, who is in the Nike camp.